MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

 ## Before you start

-Your lab environment must include the following: Git 2.48 or later, .NET SDK 9.0 or later, Visual Studio Code with the C# Dev Kit extension, and access to a GitHub account with GitHub Copilot enabled.
+Your lab environment must include the following: Visual Studio Code and access to a GitHub account with GitHub Copilot enabled.

-If you're using a local PC as a lab environment for this exercise:
+If you're using a local PC as your lab environment for this exercise:

-- For help configuring your local PC as your lab environment, open the following link in a browser: <a href="https://go.microsoft.com/fwlink/?linkid=2320147" target="_blank">Configure your lab environment resources</a>.
+- If you need to install Visual Studio Code, you can download it using the following URL: <a href="https://code.visualstudio.com/download" target="_blank">Download Visual Studio Code</a>.

 - For help enabling your GitHub Copilot subscription in Visual Studio Code, open the following link in a browser: <a href="https://go.microsoft.com/fwlink/?linkid=2320158" target="_blank">Enable GitHub Copilot within Visual Studio Code</a>.

-If you're using a hosted lab environment for this exercise:
+If you're using a hosted lab environment that supports this exercise:

 - For help enabling your GitHub Copilot subscription in Visual Studio Code, paste the following URL into a browser's site navigation bar: <a href="https://go.microsoft.com/fwlink/?linkid=2320158" target="_blank">Enable GitHub Copilot within Visual Studio Code</a>.

-- Open a command terminal and then run the following commands:

-    To ensure that Visual Studio Code is configured to use the correct version of .NET, run the following command:

-    ```bash

-    dotnet nuget add source https://api.nuget.org/v3/index.json -n nuget.org

-    ```

-    To ensure that Git is configured to use your name and email address, update the following commands with your information, and then run the commands:

-    ```bash

-    git config --global user.name "John Doe"

-    ```

-    ```bash

-    git config --global user.email johndoe@example.com

-    ```

 ## Exercise scenario